hype-app/gestpay-api/source/includes/_models.md

 # Models

-In this section we will discuss the container objects needed by the API.
+In this section we'll discuss shared objects used in the API.